Sideshow Bob: Development

 For season three's "Black Widower", the writers echoed the premise of Wile E. Coyote chasing the Road Runner from Looney Tunes cartoons by having Bob unexpectedly insert himself into Bart's life and attempt to kill him.
 Executive producer Al Jean has compared Bob's character to that of Wile E. Coyote, noting that both are intelligent, yet always foiled by what they perceive as an inferior intellect.
 For "Black Widower", director David Silverman updated the character model to reflect the animation of director Brad Bird.
 A rule for earlier episodes featuring Bob called for a recap of his evil deeds; this was dropped after season eight's "Brother from Another Series" when the chronology became too lengthy.
 Another rule established by the show's writers mandated Bob's return to prison at the end of each episode, although this pattern was abandoned in later episodes like "The Great Louse Detective" and "The Italian Bob".

 Bill Oakley and Josh Weinstein, the showrunners for the seventh and eighth seasons, believed that every season of the show should contain an episode starring Sideshow Bob.
 However, by the seventh season, Bob had already been the focus of four episodes, and writers were having trouble developing new ways to include him.
 Weinstein describes Bob's dialogue as difficult to write, due to his unique and refined style of speaking.
 Despite these challenges, however, creators of The Simpsons usually look forward to "Sideshow Bob episodes"; the writers consider them enjoyable to write, and former director Dominic Polcino describes them as "a treat" to work on.
-In "Black Widower", Sideshow Bob notes that he is a "life-long Republican".